MilkyBruv/jocoa/README.md

 This branch is for current development, working releases are on stable branch

-Make sure to push from dev using `git add src`, then `git commit`, then `git push -u -f origin stable` to push source code to stable branch.
+Make sure to push from dev using `git add src lib .vscode Makefile`, then `git commit`, then `git push -u -f origin stable` to push source code to stable branch.